Openfisca-NSW/openfisca_windows_tutorial/README.md

 What's happening here is we're telling Docker to build a container, with a couple of flags in top for optimisation.

+*Skip to 3. if you don't care about what's actually happening here.*

 The first of these is "--rm" - what this goes is it automatically cleans up the container and removes the relevant file system when you exit the container.

 For the purpose of OpenFISCA, because you're not going to have this container running 24/7, including this prevents lots of file systems building up on your machine.
 It's great.